LensLaber/LensLaber.github.io/README.md

 Offline-first annotation tool for computer vision datasets.

-Markdown >Proprietary Software
+> [!IMPORTANT]
+> **Project Status: Proprietary Software**

-LensLaber is a closed-source.
-This repository serves as a distribution and documentation hub for beta releases, technical requirements, and release notes.
-The source code is not public
+> LensLaber is a closed-source, proprietary application.
+This repository is used exclusively as a distribution server for binary releases and a central documentation hub.
+The source code is not public.

 ![Main Workflow](media/gifs/gif_lens.gif)